Tips for installing the machine on FI

 Consider separating system and user data

-When partitioning a disk, consider mounting
+When partitioning your disk, consider mounting

 /home